Spinal Cord Regions

 In the central nervous system (CNS) the nerve cell bodies are, for the most part, organized into clusters according t function.
 Axons in the CNS are collected into tracts.
 The spinal cord nerve segments include eight cervical segments, each with a pair of cervical nerves.
 These start as C1 spinal nerves leave the spinal column between the occiput and the first cervical vertebra (C1), and continue until the eight cervical nerve pair exits between C7 and T1.

-The Sensation of Pain
+The Sensation of Pain in the Spinal Cord Regions

 The somatosensory organization of the spinal cord is divided into the anterolateral system, which deals with pain and temperature sensation, and the dorsal column-medial leminscus tract, which senses touch, proprioception (position), and vibration.
 The anterolateral system (ALS) has a slightly different mechanism than the medial leminiscus tract, in that its primary neurons enter the spinal cord and then travel upward for on or two levels before synapsing in the substantia gelatinosa.
 The resulting secondary axons ascend in the anterior lateral portion of the spinal cord all the way to the ventro-posterolateral nucleus (VPL) where they synapse with tertiary neurons.
 The tertiary neuronal axons then connect to the primary sensory cortex.